Copenhagen Gay Travel

 Their slogan is “a bar for men who like men.”
 It doesn’t get any simpler than that!
 The walls here are lined with faux leather and fetish art.
 So even though the bar is relatively small, it still feels intimate and sexy.

 As is the case with many of the gay bars in Copenhagen, smoking is allowed inside.
-Definitely pack some clothing fabric spray to get rid of any lingering odors on your jacket after you get home!
+Pack some clothing fabric spray to get rid of any lingering odors on your jacket after you get home!

 MEN’s Bar is open every day until 2 AM, but Friday and Saturday nights are best.